The number of solutions for random regular NAE-SAT: Introduction

 \subsection{Acknowledgements}

 We are grateful to Amir Dembo, Jian Ding, Andrea Montanari, and Lenka Zdeborov\'a for helpful conversations.
-We also wish to acknowledge the hospitality of the Simons Institute at Berkeley where part of this work was completed.
+We thank the anonymous referee and Youngtak Sohn for pointing out errors and giving many helpful comments on drafts of the paper.
+We also gratefully acknowledge the hospitality of the Simons Institute at Berkeley, where part of this work was completed during a spring 2016 semester program.